csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **Figure 5.9** Using a trigger to maintain _credits earned_ values.

-A more realistic implementation of this example trigger would also handle grade corrections that change a successful completion grade to a fail grade, and handle insertions into the _takes_ relation where the _grade_ indicates successful com- pletion.
+A more realistic implementation of this example trigger would also handle grade corrections that change a successful completion grade to a fail grade, and handle insertions into the _takes_ relation where the _grade_ indicates successful completion.
 We leave these as an exercise for the reader.

 As another example of the use of a trigger, the action on **delete** of a _student_ tuple could be to check if the student has any entries in the _takes_ relation, and if so, to delete them.